Skip to content

 Replace {form_id} with your form ID from the Formkove dashboard.

 Send a JSON object with your form fields.
-Formkove accepts any field names; just match them to your HTML form fields.
+Formkove accepts any custom field names; just match them to your frontend input fields.

-The form_id in the URL is your access key.
-It identifies the form and authenticates the submission.
+The form_id in the URL identifies the form and routes the submission.
 No additional key field is needed.

 fetch('https://app.formkove.com/api/forms/YOUR_FORM_ID/submissions', {